Saving Results

 set_chunksize(gss, Inf)

-The header file and associated shenanigans
+The header file and associated hacks

 One issue with serialization is that it doesn't work with user-defined functions.
 For example, if we tried to save our gss from before, it would save some reference to the set_power_setpt! function, but wouldn't save it.
 Therefore, we need to redefine it wherever we want to load back our results.